 MBBS in Ukraine | MBBS in Odessa | Study in Ukraine | Study in Odessa | Education in Ukraine | Education in Odessa | Odessa National Medical University | ODNMU | ONMU | MBBS Admission in Odessa National Medical University | MBBS Fee in Odessa National Medical University | Direct Admission in Odessa National Medical University | Apply for MBBS Admission in Odessa National Medical University | How to Get Direct Admission in MBBS in Odessa National Medical University | Study in Odessa National Medical University | About Odessa National Medical University | Medical Education in Odessa National Medical University | Institute of Medicine in Odessa National Medical University | Admission 2016 2017 in Odessa National Medical University | Admission Process in Odessa National Medical University | Medical Faculty in Odessa National Medical University | Faculty of Dentistry in Odessa National Medical University | Faculty of Pharmacy in Odessa National Medical University | Faculty of PostGraduate Education in Odessa National Medical University | International Faculty in Odessa National Medical University | Tuition Fee in Odessa National Medical University

-Medical faculty was founded in 20th century: on September 1, 1900 in Odessa.
+Medical faculty was founded in 20th century: on the 1st of September, 1900 in Odessa.
 Soon it was reorganized into the Medical Academy (1920), and in a couple of years – into the Medical Institute.
-In 1932 the Odessa Medical Institute divided the Medical faculty into two faculties: Medical and Pediatric.
-In 1994, the institution honoured the University status and there were established two specialties: “General Medicine” and “Pediatrics”.
-Now Odessa National Medical University trains specialists in:
+In 1932, the Odessa Medical Institute divided the Medical faculty into two faculties: Medical and Pediatric.
+In 1994, the institution honored the University status and there were established two specialties: “General Medicine” and “Pediatrics”.

 After finishing the educational and professional program (EPP) of General medical training, the student obtains the qualification of a Specialist and he/she is determined to perform professionally as an internee doctor and a trainee doctor.
 The training for Specialist’s degree (complete higher medical education) is based on general secondary education or basic secondary medical education.